JonathanKelsi/pwnable.kr/blackjack.md

 It looks like we can bet as much money as we want - as long as it's less than the amount of money we have, and if we lose the game we lose the amount we bet.

-Thus, we can bet a negative amount of money and lost the game.
+Thus, we can bet a negative amount of money and lose the game.
 This will cause the `cash` variable to be *increased* by the positive value of the bet, and we will be able to get the flag.

 ```bash
 $ nc pwnable.kr 9009